12shubham/TemedicaCodingChallenge/README.md

 Quick Start
 ===========
-1) Clone the Git repository.
+1) Clone the Git repository
-2) Open the project in IntelliJ / Eclipse IDE.
+2) Open the project in IntelliJ / Eclipse IDE
 3) Navigate to TemedicaCodingChallengeApplication.java
-4) Right Click on the file and Run as Java Application.
+4) Right Click on the file and Run as Java Application

 The application can be accessed at http://localhost:8080/index.html